karakun/karakun.github.io/_posts/2018-06-29-flavoured-artefacts-with-gradle.md

 Each with a set of dependencies to provide just the customer specific implementations.

 With gradle this can be accomplished fairly easy.
-To demonstrate it, I've created a [example project available on github](https://github.com/madmas/gradle-flavoured-artefacts).
+To demonstrate it, I've created an [example project available on github](https://github.com/madmas/gradle-flavoured-artefacts).

 It consists of five modules:
 * an application module